digitalservicebund/digitalcheck-dito/doc/adr/0023-use-compount-component-pattern-and-components-in-props.md

 - **Complex nesting**: Passing structured props for subcomponents results in complex prop trees and deeply nested configurations.
 - **Unintended resource file structures**: To match nested prop expectations, developers create similarly nested resource objects, although this was never the intention.

-Therefore, we considered using a mix of the **Compound Component Pattern** and **Components in Props**.
+Therefore, we considered using a mix of the **Compound Component** and **Components in Props** patterns.

-In the **Compound Component Pattern** pattern, a parent component exposes child components as static properties.
+In the **Compound Component** pattern, a parent component exposes child components as static properties.
 The parent manages shared state and context, while the children can consume this context, enabling flexible and expressive composition.

-In the **Components in Props** pattern, we directly pass child components into props instead of only there props to avoid deep prop nesting.
+In the **Components in Props** pattern, we directly pass child components into props to avoid deep prop nesting.

 ### Benefits